lucapinello/CRISPResso/README.rst

 Alternatively if want to install the package without the PIP utility:

 1) Download the setup file: https://github.com/lucapinello/CRISPResso/archive/master.zip and decompress it
-2) Open a terminal window
+2) Open a terminal window  and go to the folder where you have decompressed the zip file
 3) Type the command: python setup.py install
-4) Close the terminal window
+4) Close the terminal window and open a new one  (this is important in order to setup correctly the PATH variable in your system).

 The Setup will try to install these software for you: